 "The traumatizing narcissist recruits others -- her child, spouse, sibling, friend, patient, and so on -- into a relationship that seductively offers the promise of the bestowal of special gifts -- love, prestige, power, adoration.
 However, the traumatizing narcissist will soon find cause to accuse the other of insufficient concern and of selfishness.
 The other will then come to be ashamed of and disconnected from his own needs, other than his need to stave off disapproval from and rejection by the traumatizing narcissist.
 Most crucially, the traumatizing narcissist's goal is to corrupt and debilitate the subjectivity of the other -- a form of dehumanization that is the very essence of traumatic abuse."

 The unaware target in an abuser-centered system is lured in, recruited or seduced by a perpetrator with narcissistic and anti-social or sociopathic traits in a step by step process of indoctrination that changes the other's beliefs.
 His strengths and vulnerabilities are exploited, he becomes more dependent emotionally and financially.
 Within the abusive system, the abuser takes center stage and dominates with his rules and beliefs.
 Over time, anyone caught in the abusive system of coercive control rationalizes, minimizes, or denies the perpetrator's dangerous behavior.
-At the same time, he/she loses a healthy sense of self, awareness of personal rights and pursuit of individual goals.
+At the same time, he/she loses a healthy sense of and connection with self, awareness of personal rights and pursuit of individual goals.
 Her financial and emotional dependency on the dominant abusive person deepens.
 At some point, something occurs to motivate the person to leave.
 Physical leaving can be dangerous and psychological leaving is extremely challenging due to the deliberate fear and guilt induction of "bad" things that will happen.
 And a traumatizing narcissist can be vindictive.

 Those who are victims of coercive control are traumatized with the subjugation or take-over of one's personhood.
 Traumatic events impact us existentially, physically, neurophysiologically, psychologically, interpersonally, developmentally, culturally.